sarabjit20s/echo-ui-preview/README.md

 **EchoUI** is a mobile-first, accessible library designed for seamless development with React Native.
 Built using `react-native-unistyles`, this library prioritizes performance and accessibility on mobile platforms.

+> **Note:** The term `library` doesn't mean it comes as a dependency.
+You can copy and paste components into your project.

 > **Note:** This library is currently under development.

 ---